ILR 180-Day Rule: How the Absence Calculator Works

 - Absences for the purpose of your employment (for Skilled Worker applicants, work travel that was part of your UK-sponsored role)

-- Absence due to compelling circumstances outside your control (serious illness, natural disaster) — but these require documentary evidence
+- Absence due to compelling circumstances outside your control (serious illness, bereavement, or COVID-related travel restrictions) — but these require documentary evidence

 Simply being abroad for holiday or family visits does not qualify.
 The exemptions are narrow and require supporting evidence, not just an assertion.